MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 Get started with the PlayFab Client library for C# in Unity.
 Follow steps to install the package and try out example code for a basic task.

 This quickstart helps you make your first PlayFab API call in the Unity engine.
-Before continuing, make sure you complete [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 ## Requirements